 Rocky Mountain National Park River Report

-US 34 west of Loveland is closed until May 2017 a mile below Drake if you're heading west.
-The park is starting to open up in lower elevations toward Moraine Park.
-It's still early to fish this area but as water temperatures warm, fishing should become more productive.
+According to the CDOT website, US 34 west of Loveland is slated to open back up on the 25th of May.
+The park is opening up more and more as the days pass.
+It's still early to fish higher elevations within the park but as water temperatures warm, fishing should become more productive.
 All high mountain lakes are still iced up.
-If you head towards the park and hope to fish, stick to the Lake Estes tailwater and below.
+If you head towards the park and hope to fish, stick to Moraine Park and below.
+Dry-dropper rigs such as a parachute adams to a small baetis or beadhead nymph should produce fish both on top and from below.
 I know all of us here at St. Pete's are excited to start exploring as we inch towards summer.
 For more info on the US34 Road closure and Big Thompson fishing conditions, check out our Big Thompson Report.

 For more info regarding guided trips into Rocky Mountain National Park, hit the LINK.